 As each case is different, the award you receive under general damages will vary depending on factors unique to your case.
 For instance, medical reports can highlight the full extent of your injuries when valuing how much they’re worth.

-Furthermore, guidelines from the Judicial College are often referred to by solicitors to help them when valuing claims.
+Furthermore, guidelines from the Judicial College are often referred to by solicitors to help them when valuing a compensation claim.
 The guidelines set out bracket compensation amounts associated with corresponding injuries.

 It is also possible your compensation payout may consist of special damages.
 The financial expenses incurred as a result of your injuries are covered under special damages.